 - U.S. Department of Veterans Affairs (VA) limits are only calculated with one DTI of 41.

 - U.S. Department of Agriculture (USDA) limits are 29/41.

 While these programs can help you get past the typical 36% back-end DTI limit, there are fewer options if you have a DTI that’s 43% or above.
-This is usually the highest ratio you can have while remaining eligible for a Qualified Mortgage.
+This is the maximum DTI you can have while remaining eligible for a Qualified Mortgage.

 How student loans affect your back-end DTI ratio

 Let’s say for example you’re applying for a mortgage and you have a monthly income of $4,000.
 Then let’s say at your housing costs will be $1,000 a month, you have a car payment that’s $300 a month, and a monthly student loan payment of $700.
 This is how the math would work out: